juacas/zte_tracker/README.md

 # ZTE Router Integration in Home Assistant
-Component to integrate the Huawei ZTE router (tested on model ZTE Pro).
+Component to integrate the Huawei ZTE router (tested on model ZTE F6640).

 ## Features
 - Publish the zte.reboot service to reboot the router.